mantidproject/documents/Project-Management/ILL/Reflectometry/Reflectometry_ToF_Requirements_and_Mantid.md

 * monitor/time **&#10004;**

 To implement:
-* Slit and water normalisation.
-Could just be done using standard workspace arithmetic, divide/subtract?
+* Slit and water normalisation, should be possible just using divide
+* Normalization by monitor time can be done with [`NormaliseToMonitor`](http://docs.mantidproject.org/nightly/algorithms/NormaliseToMonitor-v1.html) or just using `Integration` and `Divide`

-#### 9 Background:
+#### Background:

 Requirements:
-* Subtract instrument background from REF and DB, subtract background from REF and DB (averaged or fitted) **&#10004;**
+* Subtract instrument background from reflected and direct beam, subtract background from reflected and direct beam (averaged or fitted) **&#10004;**

+**Mantid has some rountines for background fitting, e.g. [`CalculateFlatBackground`](http://docs.mantidproject.org/nightly/algorithms/CalculateFlatBackground-v1.html).**

 To implement:
-* Any different methods for determining background for reflectometry at the ILL
+* Workspace arithmetic if just subtracting backgrounds
+* Need to work out if we can use existing routines for fitting background, or need to implement new ones

-#### 10 Average data at similar XY coordinates:
+#### Average data at similar XY coordinates:

 Requirements:
 * (IF MONO: average same theta/2theta values)
 * IF TOF: probably no further averaging

-Nothing to implement for now.
+**Nothing to implement for now.**

-#### 11 Gravity
+#### Gravity

 Requirements:
 * Gravity correction for horizontal reflectometer